 Simply put, collagen is a type of protein found in your body.
 It’s important for skin and bone health, among other functions.
 Collagen supplements come from animal sources, each of which bestows different benefits, and there are different types of collagen, Type I, II and II.
-You can read more about the different types in our article "This is Where Your Collagen Powder Comes From (Plus: Which Type is Best for You."
+You can read more about which collagen types are best for you here.
 Supplements most commonly come in powdered form and can be mixed into drinks such as coffee and smoothies.

 If you’re a vegan or a vegetarian, collagen may not be an option because it’s obviously an animal product, but that doesn’t mean you can’t enjoy the beauty benefits.
-Our guide to Vegetarian Substitutes for Collagen has a listing of the best vegan tools for boosting collagen on the market.
+Our collagen guide for vegans and vegetarians shows you how you can boost collagen production on a plant-based diet.

 Collagen Supplement Regulations